adriss/reactjs-graphql-hello-world/README.md

 #### A Hello World [ReactJS](https://reactjs.org/) app using [GraphQL](https://graphql.org/).

-This sample is a simple ReactJS application that prints a `Hello World` string from a GraphQL API.
+This sample app is a simple ReactJS application that prints a `Hello World` string from a GraphQL API.

 ## Installing
 ### Clone Git Repo